English

 None of them are you.

 You are the space between the bullet points.
 You are the question that the personality tests can't answer.
-You are a process, not a product.
+You are a living, breathing process, not a finished product.

 Living an unlabeled life doesn't mean living without descriptions.
 It means being the one who holds the pen.
-It means recognizing that you can change the script, recalibrate the alarm, and step off the trampoline of expectations whenever you choose.
+It means recognizing that you can change the script, adjust the alarm, and step off the stage of expectations whenever you choose.
+Personality frameworks should be used as guidelines for connection and deep genuine understanding, not as cages for yourself or others.

 🐺 The Final "Youniverse" Insight